abond936/My-Journal/docs/Project.md

    - [Manual Backups](#manual-backups)
    - [Recovery](#recovery)

+## Project Overview

+### Context
+This project is a personal journaling application that helps users document and share their illustrated life stories with others in an immersive flexible and curated manner.

+### Scope
+- Story creation, media integration and management
+- Tag-based organization
+- Family sharing and interaction

 ## Revised Architecture: The `Card` Model
 ---------------------------------
-Status: 🟡 Prototyped
+Status: 🟡 Operational

-To address the complexities of managing two separate content types (`entries` and `albums`) and to enable richer, more curated storytelling, a new unified architecture has been designed, prototyped and is in the process of being implemented completely parallel to the existing architecture until it is fully operational, at which time, the existing architecture can be removed.
-This model moves away from separate Firestore collections and UIs to a single, flexible entity: the `Card`.
+To address the complexities of managing two separate content types (`entries` and `albums`) and to enable richer, more curated storytelling, a new unified `card` architecture has been designed and implemented completely parallel to the existing architecture until it is fully operational, at which time, the existing architecture can be removed.

 ### Core Concepts
 The new architecture is built on the following principles:

-- **Unified Data Model:** All content, regardless of its nature (story, gallery, quote, etc.), is a `Card` and is stored in a single `cards` collection in Firestore.
-This simplifies data management, queries, and frontend logic significantly.
+- **Unified Data Model:** All content (story, gallery, quote, etc.), is a `Card`, simplifying data management, queries, and frontend logic.

-- **Hierarchical Structure:** Cards can be nested.
-A `Card` can contain a `childrenIds` array, allowing it to act as a container or a "collection" of other cards.
-This enables the creation of curated experiences, such as a main story card that contains a series of related Q&A cards and photo galleries.
+- **Hierarchical Structure:** Cards can be nested, containing a `childrenIds` array, acting as a container other cards.
+This enables the creation of curated experiences.

-- **Flexible Content Types:** Each `Card` has a `type` property (e.g., `story`, `gallery`, `qa`, `quote`).
-This property dictates how the card is rendered and what data it contains, allowing for a wide variety of content presentations from a single data model.
+- **Flexible Content Types:** Each `Card` has a `type` property (e.g., `story`, `gallery`, `qa`, `quote`), dictating how the card is rendered and what data it contains, allowing for a wide variety of content presentations from a single data model.

-- **Defined Interaction Model:** Each `Card` also has a `displayMode` property that controls its behavior when a user interacts with it:
+- **Defined Interaction Model:** Each `Card` has a `displayMode` property controlling its behavior:
-  - `navigate`: The card acts as a link, navigating the user to a new page that displays that card as a parent collection (e.g., `/collections/[card.id]`).
+  - `navigate`: The card acts as a link, navigating the user to a new page that displays that card as parent collection (e.g., `/card/[id]/`).
   - `inline`: The card expands and collapses in place, functioning like an accordion to reveal its content directly within the current view.
   - `static`: The card is not interactive and serves only to display its content.

-### Implementation
-A prototype of this architecture has been built at the `/collections` route.
-This implementation is completely parallel to the existing `/view` route and does not disrupt any current functionality.
-It includes:
-- A new `cardService` for backend logic.
-- A new API endpoint at `/api/collections/[id]`.
-- A new page structure at `/collections/[id]` to render the hierarchical card data.

-This prototype proves the viability of the `Card` model and serves as the foundation for the future direction of the application's architecture.

-## Project Overview

-### Context
-This project is a personal journaling application that helps users document and share their life stories, reflections, photos, and media with others.

-### Scope
-- Story creation and management
-- Media integration
-- Tag-based organization
-- Family sharing and interaction

-### Operational Summary
-The application integrates stories with one's digital photo stores for exploration in an immersive flexible or curated manner.

 #### Elements
 Formerly, the primary elements of the app were Entries and Albums categorized by hierarchical Tags.